 The Eye of Horus, also known as the Wadjet, was a cultural symbol of Ancient Egypt and the most important symbol associated with Horus.
 It originated from the fight between Horus and Set, and represented healing, protection, and restoration.
 In this sense, people used the Eye of Horus in amulets.

-After defeating Set and becoming King, Hathor restored the eye of Horus, making it a symbol of health and power.
+After defeating Set and becoming King, Hathor (Thoth, in other accounts) restored the eye of Horus, making it a symbol of health and power.
 Some myths say that Horus tried to offer his eye to Osiris so that he could come back to life.
 This fostered the association of the Eye of Horus with funeral amulets.